WittierDinosaur/IEX_Stream/README.md

 Barring that, I've noticed something of a lack of discipline with naming conventions (alternating between snake case and strike case), which is a symptom of lack of time.

+## Error Handling
+There is some error handling in this pipeline, but not a lot.
+The Cloud Function is error tolerant on the API - if a bad response is returned, then no Pub/Sub message will be published.
+The Dataflow however, does not currently have Error Handling.
+Anecdotally, I've had it running for 12 hours and there have been zero errors.